Mercedes Bustamante

-Mercedes Bustamante is a biologist born in Chile.
+Mercedes Bustamante is a Chilean-Brazilian biologist and professor.
 Most of her work takes place in the savannah regions in Brazil called the cerrado biome.
 Her area of interests are studying large scale impacts on the environment, land usage and biogeochemistry.
 Since 1994 she has been a professor at the University of Brasília (UnB), where she is currently the Graduate Coordinator of the Ecology Department.
 She is a member of the Climate Crisis Advisory Group.

 Education

 Bustamante attended the University of Rio de Janeiro, graduating with a Bachelors in Science with a Biology focus in 1984.
 She received her master's degree in Agricultural Physiology/Plant Physiology from the University of Viçosa in 1988, and she acquired a PhD in Geobotany from the University of Trier in 1993.